matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/002 Attacks on Block Ciphers.md

 3) Feed the result into an *S* box, which is a direct one-to-one mapping of different bits within the resulting XOR between the expansion and the round key.
 The *S* box will map the 48 bit expansion back to 32 bits.
 4) Feed the result into a bit shuffle function.
 5) Take the result and XOR it with the original *L* segment bits.
-Across multiple rounds, the result of this process will become the new *R* in the next round.
+Across 16 rounds, the result of this process will become the new *R* in the next round.
+There will be 16 runs of function *f*.